SecurityJosh/DownloadBlocker/README.md

 ### titleTemplate and messageTemplate (Optional)

 The **titleTemplate** and **messageTemplate** properties allow you to customise the toast notification sent to the user when a user is notified of a download or a download block.
-It supports the same template strings as the alert URL / post data.
+It supports the same template strings as the alert URL / post data (See below).

 ### Alerts (Optional)